5 Signs of A Codependent Relationship

 Codependency is not black and white, like emotions it exists on a spectrum, and while some level of codependency feels comfortable, it’s the individuals who lie on the more extreme end of the spectrum that suffer the painful feelings associated with being codependent.
 So how do we know if we’re really codependent in our relationships?

-Here are a 5 Major Signs of Codependency in Relationships:
+Here are 5 Major Signs of Codependency in Relationships:

 1. Being Overly Nice All the Time